Blueocean

 5G introduced capabilities that were not possible with previous generations:

-● Network slicing to support diverse use cases
+• Network slicing to enable diverse enterprise and consumer use cases

-These advancements enabled innovations in areas like smart cities, autonomous vehicles, remote healthcare, and industrial automation.
-However, as digital demands grow, new limitations are starting to surface.
+These advancements power innovations such as smart cities, autonomous vehicles, remote healthcare, and industrial automation.
+However, as digital expectations continue to rise, new limitations are beginning to emerge.

 Why 6G Is Needed

-Future applications will require more than just speed.
-Emerging use cases such as holographic communication, extended reality (XR), digital twins, and AI-native services demand:
+Future applications will demand more than higher speeds.
+Emerging use cases such as holographic communication, extended reality (XR), digital twins, and AI-native services require:

-● Seamless integration of physical and digital worlds
+• Seamless integration of physical and digital environments

-6G is being designed to meet these expectations by going beyond connectivity and focusing on cognitive and intelligent networking.
+6G is designed to meet these needs by moving beyond connectivity toward cognitive and intelligent networking.

 Key Technology Shifts from 5G to 6G